Monodromy groups and exceptional Hodge classes, I: Fermat Jacobians: Introduction

 \subsection{Organization of the paper}

 In \Cref{sect: preliminaries} we review some of the basic tools used throughout the paper: Mumford-Tate groups, the theory of complex multiplication, and the de Rham cohomology of the Jacobians $J_m$.
 In \Cref{section:decomposition} we completely describe the decomposition up to isogeny of $J_m$, the field of definition of the simple factors and of the isogenies between them, and their CM types.
 In \Cref{section:MT} we describe how to compute explicit equations for the Mumford-Tate group of $J_m$ (seen as an algebraic subgroup of a matrix group) and show how to construct a Tate class on a power of $J_m$ starting from any equation of $\MT(J_m)$ of a specific form.
 In \Cref{section:FermatVarieties} we apply the theory of Fermat varieties -- namely, the projective hypersurfaces $X_m^n : x_0^m + \cdots + x_{n+1}^m = 0$ -- to embed in a Galois-equivariant way the Tate classes constructed in \Cref{section:MT} in the cohomology of $X_m^n$.
 From this, we deduce a description of the action of $\Gal\left(\overline{\Q}/\Q(\zeta_m) \right)$ on these classes, which suffices to determine the monodromy field $\Q(\varepsilon_{J_m})$.
 We also describe the effect of twisting the abelian variety $J_m$ on its connected monodromy field.
 In \Cref{sec:deligne} we combine the previous results to determine the field $\Q(\varepsilon_{J_m})$ as the field generated by algebraic numbers that can be expressed in terms of the $\Gamma$ function.
 We also explain how to use properties of $\Gamma$ to reduce the computation of these special values to a purely algebraic procedure.
 In \Cref{section:further-properties}, we prove the results mentioned above concerning the case where $m$ is a prime power.
-Having determined the action of $\Gal(\overline{\Q}/\Q(\zeta_m))$ on the Tate classes of (powers of) $J_m$, in \Cref{section:Sato-Tate} we turn to the problem of understanding the much more subtle action of $\Gal(\overline{\Q}/\Q)$.
-In this section we achieve two objectives: we give a general description of the Sato-Tate group of an abelian variety in terms of the Tate classes on its powers, and we specialise this description to the case of $J_m$.
-Finally, we compute the matrix of the canonical polarisation of $J_m$ with respect to a geometrically meaningful basis of $\HH^1_{\operatorname{dR}}$ (\Cref{prop: matrix of the polarisation}) -- this may be of independent interest.